frederic-perez/AmE-dictionary/data/dictionary.md

 __sashimi__ _n_
 __sass__ _v_ (sassed)
 __sassy__ _adj_ :two::hammer:
-__SAT__ _trademark_ :two: (in the US) A test of a student's verbal and mathematical skills, used for admission to American colleges, competitor to the ACT.
+__SAT__ _trademark_ :three: (in the US) A test of a student's verbal and mathematical skills, used for admission to American colleges, competitor to the ACT.
 __satchel__ _n_ :two::hammer:
 __sated__ _v_
 __Saturday__ :mega: /'sæÔødi, -deI/